 This deep swimming hole near Nashua is a popular spot.
 From Route 101A west, turn onto rt 31 in Wilton.
 After you go over a bridge, take an immediate left over the railroad tracks.
-The swimming hole is about a mile down, just before Seagroves street.

-6. Paradise, Sawyer Brook, Barlet
+6. Paradise, Sawyer Brook, Bartlett

 7. Sculptured Rocks, Groton